Podiatry - Foot health

 Eligibility criteria for the service is restricted to individuals that have a medical risk and foot condition, which could put them at risk such as infection or ulceration or amputation.

-Corrective nail surgery under local anesthetic is available for individuals with or without a medical risk that have a problem that cannot be managed conservatively.
+Corrective nail surgery under local anaesthetic is available for individuals with or without a medical risk that have a problem that cannot be managed conservatively.

 Saturday - Closed